Yishai Schlissel: Crimes and convictions

 In 2005, Schlissel stabbed three marchers during the gay pride parade in Jerusalem.
 As a result, he was convicted of attempted murder and aggravated assault, and sentenced to twelve years in prison.
 In 2007, his sentence was reduced to ten years on appeal.
 Schlissel served his sentence at Maasiyahu Prison.
 In 2008, he was hospitalized for a month and a half over mental health issues and diagnosed with a paranoid psychiatric condition.
 Schlissel was released in June 2015.

-Shortly after his release, he distributed a homophobic letter in his hometown which read, "It is the obligation of every Jew to keep his soul from punishment and stop this giant desecration of God's name next Thursday."
+Shortly after his release, he distributed a homophobic letter in his hometown which read, "It is the obligation of every Jew to keep his soul from punishment by stopping this giant desecration of God's name next Thursday."
 He was not tracked by the Israeli police in the West Bank because his previous crime had occurred in Jerusalem, outside of their jurisdiction.
 Moreover, Moshe Edry, the chief of the Jerusalem District Police, was not warned that Schlissel would be coming to Jerusalem.

 On 30 July 2015, only three weeks after being released, he stabbed six marchers during the Jerusalem gay pride parade.
 The act was widely condemned, including by Prime Minister Benjamin Netanyahu.
 One of the victims, 16-year-old Shira Banki, died of her wounds at the Hadassah Medical Center three days later, on 2 August 2015.
 Shortly after, Prime Minister Netanyahu offered his condolences, adding "We will deal with the murderer to the fullest extent of the law."

 A psychiatric evaluation by the Israel Prison Service, with which Schlissel refused to cooperate, found him fit to stand trial.
 However, after state psychiatrists argued that his refusal to cooperate rendered the evaluation inconclusive, the court ordered that he be hospitalized for a 48-hour observation period for reevaluation.
 He was again found fit to stand trial.
 On 24 August 2015, Shlissel was charged with one count of murder and six counts of attempted murder and aggravated assault at the Jerusalem District Court.
 He refused to recognize the authority of the court to try him because it did not abide by Jewish religious law.
 He announced that he would refuse to be represented by an attorney, and did not cooperate with the public defender assigned to represent him.
 On 19 April 2016, he was convicted.
 On 26 June 2016, he was sentenced to life plus 31 years in prison, and was ordered to pay NIS 2,064,000 in compensation to the families of his victims.